Skip to main content

 Job costing by cost code.
 You need to know not just your total spend on a job, but how much went to framing vs electrical vs concrete.
 Generic tools lump everything together or force you to build a messy workaround with classes and sub-accounts.

 Progress billing and retention.
 Construction billing isn’t “send an invoice for the full amount.”
-You bill for work completed, hold retention, and track what’s been billed vs what’s been earned.
+You bill for work completed, hold retention, and track what has been billed vs what has been earned.
 Most accounting tools have no concept of this.

 WIP (Work in Progress) reporting.
 Your accountant and your bonding company both need WIP reports.
 This is fundamental to construction accounting, and most generic platforms can’t produce one without a spreadsheet bolted on the side.

 Change order tracking.
-When the scope changes mid-job (and it always does), you need that change reflected in both your project budget and your financials.
-Generic tools don’t connect the two.
+When the scope changes, you need that change reflected everywhere.
+Generic tools don’t connect project budgets to financial records.

 Certified payroll and union reporting.
 If you do government work or work with union labor, you need payroll reporting that generic platforms simply don’t offer.

 The result?
-Contractors end up running their “real” numbers in spreadsheets while their accounting software holds a version of the truth that’s always a few days behind.
-That gap between what you think a job is costing and what it’s actually costing is where profits disappear.
+Contractors end up running their “real” numbers in spreadsheets while their accounting software holds a version of the truth that is always a few days behind.
+That gap between what you think a job is costing and what it is actually costing is where profits disappear.

 QuickBooks Online is the most widely used accounting software in the country, and a lot of contractors start here.
 It makes sense.
-Your accountant probably knows it, it’s affordable, and it handles the basics well: invoicing, expense tracking, bank reconciliation, and financial statements.
+Your accountant probably knows it, it is affordable, and it handles the basics well: invoicing, expense tracking, bank reconciliation, and financial statements.

 What QuickBooks does well for contractors: